jcorbin/pchepa/build_guide.md

 **NOTE** be sure to connect the JST connector between the A side base and cover.

 Join both half by setting them both on the same flat surface: align the clips, make sure the wiring won't be pinched, then press together.

+The cover port grommets should by flat end up / tapered end down, and should prevent the fan wiring from being pinched.

 ### 8. (optional) Dovetailed Seam Variants